jimmymenzies/cosmicray_api_validation/README.md

 Then install the necessary Python packages included in the first few lines of the script using your Python package manager.

-Set the following environment variable to store your API key.
-Assuming you are using bash shell, this will be:

-    export AMENTUMAPIKEY=<your key>

-Alternatively you can hard code it in the Python code.

-If you do not have an API key, you can signup for a free one [here](https://developer.amentum.space/portal/)

 Then run the script using the following command:

     python analysis.py